In This Article

 The rose gold razor was the first she created, and she made sure that as little of the blade as possible was exposed, meaning there was less likelihood for skin irritation when shaving.
 The razor is also situated at a very tight angle, making for an extremely gentle shave.
 “The reason we did that was because we’d be shaving everywhere from legs, to bikini areas, to armpits,” she says.
 “There’s also some training to using a manual razor, we just wanted to make sure it’s an easy hurdle to get over when using the product.”

 The first time I used the razor, I was surprised by just how easy it was.
 There is a nice weight to the razor, so I didn’t even feel the need to press down while shaving.
 In fact, the shave was so gentle that I had to check and make sure I was actually dragging the blade against my skin and not just the smooth razor head.
 I used a shaving oil as a barrier between the skin and my razor, helping further reduce irritation that could be caused by shaving.
-Oui also has a shave gel-to-milk formula available.
+Oui also has a shave gel-to-milk formula available if that's your jam.

 I have never had such a positive experience shaving—so much so that using the razor has become part of my self-care routine.
 I make time to shave now, and it’s become a ritual I intentionally choose not to rush through.
 It was a way of saying “yes” to taking care of myself.